Rajat722/experiments/README.md

 # Experiments

-## This repo is meant for me to practice my learnings through projects (the "experiments") on a wide variety of topics!
+## This repo is meant for me to practice my learnings through projects (the "experiments") on a variety of topics!
-### Feel free to leave any constructive critism about my code in the comments
+### Feel free to leave any constructive criticism about my code @rajatgaur72@gmail.com
-### Thanks for visiting!
+### Thanks for visiting.